A trip to the Dry Tortugas should be on everyone’s bucket list. History, seclusion, and pristine natural beauty are top reasons to go.

 Each year, this National Park only gets around 55,000 visitors – most of them arrive by daily ferry aboard the Yankee Freedom.
 Some visitors also arrive by exclusive sea plane tours.

 There didn’t use to be many options for crews wishing to bareboat charter a sailboat from Key West to the Dry Tortugas.
-However, recently Navtours/Dream Yacht Charter and the Moorings have established local operations.
+However, recently Florida Yacht Charters has partnered with the Moorings and maintain a Key West base.
 The cruising grounds to the Dry Tortugas are now available to us all!

-I took advantage of this last year to during a 5 day adventure to the Dry Tortugas and back.
+I took advantage of this last year to during a 5 day adventure to go boating to the Dry Tortugas and back.
 It was an incredible trip with several of my closest friends.
 You can check out the details on my trip report post.

 Planning on sailing from Key West to the Dry Tortugas?
 Here’s what you should know:

-When should you go to the Dry Tortugas National Park?
+When should you go boating to the Dry Tortugas National Park?

-I did this trip in August…and I would not recommend it (doable maybe if you have reliable air conditioning aboard).
-South Florida is very hot this time of year and the wind is also at it’s weakest and most variable.
+I did this trip in August…and I would not recommend boating to the Dry Tortugas this time of year (doable maybe if you have reliable air conditioning aboard).
+South Florida is then very hot and the wind is also at it’s weakest and most variable.
 I slept on the catamaran trampoline every night it was that bad!

-I think the Spring or early Fall are the best time to visit.
+I think the Spring or early Fall are the best time to take a private boat to the Dry Tortugas.
 Why?

 Less risk of tropical mischief